Today’s Wonder of the Day was inspired by Drusilla. Drusilla Wonders, “does salt water freeze” Thanks for WONDERing with us, Drusilla!

-When Old Man Winter comes calling, falling temperatures can turn creeks, lakes, ponds and even rivers into frozen roads you can skate on.
+When Old Man Winter comes calling, falling temperatures can turn creeks, lakes, ponds, and even rivers into frozen rinks you can skate on.
 But what about the ocean?
-If you’ve ever been to the ocean in the winter, you’ve probably noticed that it doesn’t freeze like a small pond might.
+If you've ever been to the ocean in the winter, you've probably noticed that it doesn't freeze like a small pond might.

 So does the ocean ever freeze?
 If you've seen pictures of the North Pole or the South Pole, you know that there are polar ice caps in those places.
 If the ocean freezes in those areas, why doesn't the rest of the ocean freeze during the winter?

-The freezing point of regular water is 0° Celsius or 32° Fahrenheit.
+The freezing point of freshwater is 0° Celsius or 32° Fahrenheit.
 The presence of salt in water, though, reduces the freezing point of water.
 The more salt in the water, the lower the freezing point will be.

-When salt particles replace water particles, the freezing rate slows down.
+When salt molecules displace water molecules, the freezing rate slows down.
 This is why salt is often used on icy roads to slow down freezing and make them safer to travel upon.

-Normal ocean water usually has about 35 grams of salt for every 1,000 units of water.
+Although the saltiness of ocean water varies, often ocean water has about 35 grams of salt for every 1,000 units of water.
 This lowers the freezing point of ocean water to about -1.8° C or 28.8° F. So ocean water will freeze.
 It just needs to reach a lower temperature.

 Another factor that affects the freezing of ocean water is its movement.
 Unlike ponds, ocean waves move around constantly.
 This helps ocean water retain heat.
 As a result, only really cold areas, such as the North Pole or South Pole, usually get cold enough for ocean water to freeze.